 The Samsung Galaxy SmartTag is a small accessory that can be tracked in order to determine its location.
 This means it can be attached to your wallet, keys, backpack, pet collar, or anything you can think of, to help you locate your belongings.

-The SmartTag’s main competitor is Tile, but Samsung has some neat tricks up its sleeve that give it the edge over the competition.
-All while keeping a very competitive price of $29.99 for one tag.
+The SmartTag’s main competitors are Tile and Apple’s AirTag, but Samsung has some neat tricks up its sleeve that give it the edge over the competition.
+All while keeping a very competitive price of $29.99 MSRP for one tag.

-Those interested in a more precise device should keep an eye out for the upcoming Samsung Galaxy SmartTag Plus.
-This one uses ultra-wideband (UWB) technology to pinpoint a more precise location that’s accurate down to a few inches.
+Those interested in a more precise device should take a look at Samsung Galaxy SmartTag Plus (on the product’s website).
+It uses ultra-wideband (UWB) technology to pinpoint a more precise location that’s accurate down to a few inches.
 The basic SmartTag uses Bluetooth LE, which offers more of an estimated tracking.
-This one will launch for $39.99, but will only be supported by a handful of the latest Samsung phones.
+The SmartTag Plus launched at $39.99, making it $10 more expensive than the regular Samsung Galaxy SmartTag.